dh4gan/exoplanet-calculators/README.md

+# Exoplanet Calculators

-The scripts in this repo each launch a Tkinter GUI for the user to input values and calculate a quantity relating to exoplanet studies.
+This repository contains a set of useful calculators for those topics relative to exoplanets.
+The Python scripts in this repo each launch a Tkinter GUI for the user to input values and calculate a quantity.
+I've been using these as an aid to my day-to-day research - I hope that others find them as useful as I have

-exo_unit_convert.py - Converts distance, time and mass units
+ 1. `exo_unit_convert.py` - Converts distance, time and mass units

-hill_calc.py - Calculates quantities related to the Hill Radius
+ 2. `hill_calc.py` - Calculates quantities related to the Hill Radius

-HZ_calc.py - Calculates the habitable zone boundaries around a single star (according to boundaries set by Kopparapu et al 2013)
+ 3. `HZ_calc.py` - Calculates the habitable zone boundaries around a single star (according to boundaries set by Kopparapu et al 2013)

-kep_calc.py - Calculates quantities related to Keplerian velocities and periods
+ 4. `kep_calc.py` - Calculates quantities related to Keplerian orbits (velocities and periods)

-phot_calc.py - Converts photon wavelength/frequency/energy into other units
+ 5. `phot_calc.py` - Converts photon wavelength/frequency/energy into other units

-calc_binary_planet_stability_limits.py - Given the configuration of a binary star system (P or S type), this calculates the minimum semimajor axis a planet can occupy while maintaining a stable orbit
+ 6. `calc_binary_planet_stability_limits.py` - Given the configuration of a binary star system (P or S type), this calculates the minimum semimajor axis a planet can occupy while maintaining a stable orbit

-tidal_heating_calculator.py - Given a primary and secondary body, calculates tidal heating on the secondary body
+ 7. `tidal_heating_calculator.py` - Given a primary and secondary body, calculates tidal heating on the secondary body

-tidal_heating_plotter.py - Plots the above calculation for a variety of secondary orbits
+ 8. `tidal_heating_plotter.py` - Plots the above calculation for a variety of secondary orbits